-Table 2 presents our estimation results.
-In columns 1 and 2, the dependent variable is the net employment growth rate which is defined as the change in the logarithm of employment occurring in a workplace between September 1988 and September 198913.
+occurring in a workplace between September 1988 and September 198913.
 We consider only continuing workplaces over this time period.
 In columns 3 and 4, the dependent variable is the absolute change in the logarithm of employment.
 In columns 5 and 6, the logarithm of average tenure is the dependent variable.
 Estimation is by generalised least squares and coefficient standard errors are calculated to be robust to heteroscedasticity in the equation error of an unknown form.
 Each of the first four models explains about 10 to 12% of the variation in net and 5 to 7% of absolute log employment change which, although small, is representative of this type of equation.
 We explain about 37% of the variation in log average tenure which is large given that we only model the demand side of the tenure decision.
 Encouragingly, the coefficients all have the signs suggested in our theoretical discussion (section 2, above) and we discuss them in turn below.

-The fundamental relationship predicted by the Caballero and Hammour (1984) model is that an increase in the demand for a firm's output will lead to positive employment growth whilst a decrease in demand of the same size will lead to a stronger fall in employment.
+The fundamental empirical relationship tested by Caballero and Hammour (1994) was that an increase in the demand for a firm's output will lead to positive employment growth whilst a decrease in demand of the same size will lead to a stronger fall in employment.
 We investigate this prediction by including two binary variables: demand up and demand down.
 Respondents were asked if 'the demand for your workplace's main product or service is expanding, stable or contracting'.
-Demand up was coded to be 1 if the response was expanding and zero otherwise, similarly demand down was -1 for contracting and zero otherwise.
-Examining columns 1 and 2, our results support the idea of asymmetry, we find significant contrary effects of demand expectations on employment growth, we also find that the effect of a fall in demand is significantly larger than the impact of a rise in demand.
+Demand up was coded to be 1 if the response was expanding and zero otherwise, similarly demand down was 1 for contracting and zero otherwise.
+Examining columns 1 and 2, our results provide some support for the idea of asymmetry, we find significant contrary effects of demand expectations on employment growth, we also find that the effect of a fall in demand is larger than the impact of a rise in demand (although only about one standard error different).
 According to columns 5 and 6, increased demand leads to reduced average tenure (although not very significantly).
 In terms of our model this implies that a substantial amount of the employment increase is achieved by increasing the creation flow.
 Downward adjustment of employment is also importantly generated by reducing the creation flow according to our results.
 The three sets of estimates, taken together, suggest that employment adjustment is achieved by both changing the creation flow and the obsolescence age (implying that there is an increasing relationship between the creation costs and the creation flow rate): the adjustment of the creation flow is proportionally large enough to determine changes in the average tenure.